libxsmm/libxsmm/README.md

 10. alpha (currently only 1)
 11. beta (0 or 1)
 12. Alignment override for A (1 auto, 0 no alignment)
-13. Alignment override for C ( 1 auto, 0 no alignment)
+13. Alignment override for C (1 auto, 0 no alignment)
-14. Prefetching mode (just dense & dense_asm, see next list)
+14. Prefetch strategy, see below enumeration (dense/dense_asm only)
-15. SP/DP single or double precision
+15. single precision (SP), or double precision (DP)
 16. CSC file (just required when 1. is "sparse").
 Matrix market format.

 The prefetch strategy can be: